linjmeyer/tilt-pitch/README.md

 # Why

-The Tilt hardware is impressive, but the Android app, iOS app and TiltPi are clunky, confusing and buggy.
+The Tilt hardware is impressive, but the mobile apps and TiltPi are confusing and buggy.
 This project aims to provide a better more reliable solution, but is focused on more tech-savvy brewers than the official Tilt projects.

 # Features